t0ni5/converter/README.md

 # Task description

 Demo: https://majestic-hotteok-a2a24a.netlify.app

+Important note!:
-Important note!: If the logic in the demo doesn't work, it's likely because the server is down.
-It automatically shuts down when not in use, and it is turned back on when the server receives a request.
+If the functionality on the site is not working, it's likely because the server is down.
+It automatically shuts down when not in use and is turned back on when a request is received.
 Please wait a couple of minutes.

 ## Tech stack: